 - A lage a variety of personal injury cases

-If you have been injured as a result of a car accident, construction site trip and fall, or medical malpractice call a personal injury attorney right away.
+If you've been injured as a result of a car accident, medical malpractice, or construction site trip and fall, you should call a Miami personal injury attorney right away.
 You can ensure you receive full justice for your insurance claim by consulting with counsel before speaking to an insurance adjuster.

 Our law firm can provide over the phone consultations.
 That means you can talk with a Miami injury lawyer from the safety of your own home.
 If you get injured in a car crash or while working over the crisis contact our law firm, we're able to help you and offer a free initial consultation.

 Our compassionate team comprised of our Miami personal injury attorney and skilled support staff provides advocacy and counsel for the legal rights and interests of injured persons.
 We're driven by a commitment to our clients and to our community, and that is reflected in everything we do.

 Accidents can cause permanent injuries that can have a significant impact on anyone's life:

 - Extensive medical bills